-Even BMW emphasizes that this is not an extension of the original warranty.
-There are numerous items excluded from coverage, and the list makes a pretty convincing case to consider an extended auto warranty.
+BMW emphasizes that this is not an extension of the original warranty.
+There are numerous items excluded from coverage, and the list makes a pretty convincing case to consider purchasing an extended auto warranty in addition to the 1-year/unlimited-mile warranty that is provided for free.

 - Air conditioning and heating